Markovian Persuasion with Stochastic Revelations: The model

 We consider a two-player repeated game between a \emph{sender} and a \emph{receiver}, called \emph{Markovian persuasion game with stochastic revelations}.
 The roles of the players remain fixed throughout the different stages of the game.

-In order to formally define the game, we need the following notations. \begin{itemize} \item $K=\{1,...,k\}$ is a finite set of states. \item $(X_n)_{n \geq 1}$ is an irreducible Markov chain over $K$ with prior probability $p \in \Delta(K)$ and a transition rule given by the stochastic matrix $M$.
-We assume that $(X_n)_{n \geq 1}$ are defined on the probability space $(\Omega, \mathcal{F},\Pr)$. \item $(Z_n)_{n \geq 1}$ is a sequence of i.i.d.\ Bernoulli trials, defined on $(\Omega, \mathcal{F},\Pr)$.
-The success probability of each $Z_n$ is $x \in (0,1]$.
-The parameter $x$ is called the \emph{revelation rate}.
-We assume that for every $n\ge 1$, $(Z_n)$ is independent of $(X_n)_{n \geq 1}$. \end{itemize} During the game the state evolves according to the Markov chain $(X_n)_{n\geq 1}$ while the receiver obtains information from the sender and in addition, gets to know the realized state when the respective (i.e., $Z_n$ at time $n$) Bernoulli trial turns out to be a success.
+In order to formally define the game, we need the following notations and assertions. \begin{itemize} \item $K=\{1,...,k\}$ is a finite set of states. \item $S$ is a finite set of signals available to the sender, whose cardinality is at least $k$. \item $B$ is a finite set of actions available to the receiver. \item $(X_n)_{n \geq 1}$ is a Markov chain over $K$ with prior probability $p \in \Delta(K)$ and a transition rule given by the stochastic matrix $M$. \item $(Z_n)_{n \geq 1}$ is a sequence of i.i.d.\ Bernoulli trials.
+The success probability of each $Z_n$ is denoted by $x \in [0,1]$.
+The parameter $x$ is called the \emph{revelation rate}. \item We assume that $(X_n)_{n \geq 1}$ and $(Z_n)_{n \geq 1}$ are defined on the probability space $(\Omega, \mathcal{F},P)$.
+In addition, we assume that for every $n\geq 1$, $Z_n$ is independent of $(X_n)_{n \geq 1}$. \end{itemize}